Jasonlobo21/tp/docs/team/Ahmish15.md

 [Team Dashboard](https://nus-cs2113-ay2425s2.github.io/tp-dashboard/#/widget/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2025-02-21&chartGroupIndex=40&chartIndex=0)

 ## Enhancements implemented
 Split the AddLogsCommand into 5 different classes to make it more modular and easier to read.
 Added the SearchCommand and BMICommand classes to allow users to search for their logs and calculate their BMI respectively.
+I also played a key role in implementing testing for the BMI, search and List commands.

 ## Contributions to the UG